TinxHQ/ansible-role-certbot/README.md

 # Ansible Role: Certbot (for Let's Encrypt)

-A heavily modified fork of https://github.com/geerlingguy/ansible-role-certbot, which installs and configures Certbot (for Let's Encrypt).
+A modified fork of https://github.com/vaizard/mage-certbot, a heavily modified fork of https://github.com/geerlingguy/ansible-role-certbot, which installs and configures Certbot (for Let's Encrypt).

 ## Changes from upstream

 - **Dropped possibility to use distribution packages** in order to decrease role-upkeep complexity and enable features present only in recent certbot releases.
 This makes installation from source the supported option, thus git is required.
 - **Dropped all modes except for the standalone mode** to achieve service-independ certificate updates without service downtime.
-This is achieved by using the http-01 challenge at an unused port (currently defaults to port 8888) for new requests as well as renews.
+This is achieved by using the http-01 challenge at an unused port (currently defaults to port 8080) for new requests as well as renews.
 - **Added extensible out-of-the-box support for previously unsupported letsencrypt consumers (haproxy, monit, etc.)** achieved by a good use of pre/deploy/post hooks upon all certificate requests.

 ## Role Variables

     certbot_auto_renew: true
     certbot_auto_renew_user: "{{ ansible_user | default(lookup('env', 'USER')) }}"
-    certbot_auto_renew_hour: 3
+    certbot_auto_renew_hour: 5
-    certbot_auto_renew_minute: 30
+    certbot_auto_renew_minute: 43
     certbot_auto_renew_options: "--quiet --no-self-upgrade --allow-subset-of-names --expand --renew-with-new-domains --pre-hook '/bin/run-parts /etc/letsencrypt/renewal-hooks/pre/' --post-hook '/bin/run-parts /etc/letsencrypt/renewal-hooks/post/' --deploy-hook '/bin/run-parts /etc/letsencrypt/renewal-hooks/deploy/'"

 By default, this role configures a cron job to run under the provided user account at the given hour and minute, every day.
-The defaults run `certbot renew` (or `certbot-auto renew`) via cron every day at 03:30:00 by the user you use in your Ansible playbook.
+The defaults run `certbot renew` (or `certbot-auto renew`) via cron every day at 05:43:00 by the user you use in your Ansible playbook.
 It's preferred that you set a custom user/hour/minute so the renewal is during a low-traffic period and done by a non-root user account.

 ## Warning